kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 >
 > > ## Solution
 > > You need to use the `mix` operator first to combine the channels followed by the `collect` operator to
 > > collect all the items in a single item.
+Therefore, both 1 and 3 will achieve the behavior we desire for this step.
 > >
 > {: .solution}
 {: .challenge}